Table of contents: Removal ↓ Installation ↓

 1. Check if all units are securely installed (generator, compressor, pump).

-2. Put on the V-belt according to the marking for the direction of rotation.
+2. Put on the V-belt according to the direction of rotation mark.

-3. For vehicles with air conditioning, put the belt on the compressor last.
+3. For vehicles with air conditioning, place the belt on the compressor last.

-4. Slightly tilt the tensioner in the direction of the arrow (IN) and remove the pin (A).
+4. Tilt the tensioner slightly in the direction of the arrow (B) and remove the locking pin (A).
 Then slowly return the tensioner to its original position.
-At the same time, check that the belt lies correctly on the pulleys.
+At the same time, check whether the belt is correctly positioned on the pulleys.

 5. Start the engine and let it idle.
-Visually check the belt.
+Visually inspect the belt.